Meta and TikTok explain response to Dublin riots and misinformation

 He said that “helping people sort facts from fiction has never been more important, something we saw most recently during the disturbing events in Dublin”.

-He said that both the knife attack that took place on Parnell Square East and the Dublin riots were monitored by Google to see if incitement to hatred or dangerous disinformation was created in response, but he said that this was not seen on its platforms on “the first day”.
+He said that both the knife attack that took place on Parnell Square East and the Dublin riots were monitored by Google to see if incitement to hatred or dangerous disinformation would be triggered.

+“I should say on the first day we didn’t see our platforms being used in respect of those events, although our teams were monitoring it, and other proactive steps would have been, for example, locking down reviews and edits on Google Maps around the site of the incident,” he said.

-He said Google subsequently had discussions with Ireland’s new media regulator Coimisiun na Mean about the steps it was taking.
+He said Google subsequently had discussions with Ireland’s new media regulator Coimisiun na Mean about the steps it was taking and continued to monitor events through the weekend.

-“During incidents such as these, we focus not only on tackling harmful or illegal content, but also ensuring our systems prioritise connecting users with high-quality news from authoritative sources.”

-Susan Moss, head of public policy for TikTok Ireland, said it activated its crisis management protocols in response to the Dublin riots in order to prevent the spread of misinformation.
+Susan Moss, head of public policy for TikTok Ireland, said it activated its crisis management protocols to remove violating content and to prevent the spread of misinformation.

+“We activated our emergency factchecking procedure in collaboration with those factcheckers, we have a factchecking organisation here in Ireland and what they did is they were flagging content not just on TikTok, but horizon scanning across the internet and flagging to us these individual claims that they were seeing.

-Ms Moss said that there were 25 individual claims or “stories” circulating on TikTok that day, giving the example of one that claimed the military was moving into O’Connell Street.
+Ms Moss said that there were 25 individual claims or types of “stories”, giving the example of one that claimed the military was moving into O’Connell Street.

+She said that while a post is being checked whether it is accurate, it will not be recommended to other users.

-She said that content that was false was removed from being recommended to other users, and said that TikTok’s response was “very fast moving” and “really confident”.
+She said that TikTok’s response was “very fast moving” and “really confident”.

 She said that “disinformation is not a new problem, but the internet provides a new avenue to an old challenge”.